Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities.

 The Medicare program is divided into four separate parts:

-Parts A and B, known as Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage., work with Part D but they are not compatible with Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)., which completely replace Part A and B coverage, and may include Part D.
+Parts A and B, known as Original Medicare, work with Part D but they are not compatible with Medicare Advantage plans, which completely replace Part A and B coverage, and may include Part D.

-A fifth part, called Medigap, is not part of the Medicare program but is regulated by both the Centers for Medicare & Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.
-Services (CMS), the agency that administers Medicare, as well as state insurance boards.
-Also called Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage., these private insurance policies help cover some of the gaps in Original Medicare.
+A fifth part, called Medigap, is not part of the Medicare program but is regulated by both the Centers for Medicare & Medicaid Services (CMS), the agency that administers Medicare, as well as state insurance boards.
+Also called Medicare supplements, these private insurance policies help cover some of the gaps in Original Medicare.